Expand Business in Italy

-- Foreign investors are given incentives by the government
+- In Italy, foreign investors are given incentives by the government.

 A branch office represents the presence of an overseas company.
 There is no discrete legal existence and the parent company is subject to all legal obligations.
 In a branch office setup, the costs involved are lower than the other setups.

 i) Società a responsabilità limitata (S.r.l.) – a common form of entity used by small and medium-sized businesses as the management is extremely flexible.
 It requires a minimum corporate investment of €10,000.

 ii) Società per azioni (S.p.A.) – a form of entity in which the number of shareholders is unlimited.
 The minimum corporate investment is €50,000.

 The Italian Employment Act (Jobs Act) is employee-friendly and also flexible for the employers.
 Italian employment law is based on:

 - Italian law

 - European Union law

 It is stated that, within a month of hiring an employee, the employment contract must be shared with that employee.
 The contract must include:

 - Full name of the employer and the employee

 - Date of joining and the training period

 - Expiration date of the contract or termination period

 - Salary details and all relevant benefits